 Before I continue, however, I feel I should say that even though I struggled to achieve all the prettiness that has come to be associated with the bullet journal, I do still love to spend a lot of time admiring the utterly beautiful, and inspiring, spreads that so many talented people make – many of whom I will be linking to throughout this post.

-Starting up again, and keeping everything simple (to start with) was exactly what I needed to fall back in love in Bullet Journalling.
+Starting up again, and keeping everything simple (to start with) was exactly what I needed to fall back in love with Bullet Journalling.
 A Bullet Journal can be whatever you want it to be – but the one thing it absolutely should not be is overwhelming.
 The bullet journal needs to work for you – not you for it.
 If you think you would like to know more about this brilliant system then read on…

 WHAT IS A BULLET JOURNAL?